 That doesn’t begin to tell the story of getting to McKeon.
 Though it’s only 20 miles away from San Francisco, it can take well over an hour to get to Moraga during rush hour.
 This is not unique to the Moraga/Lafayette area but certainly affects a trip to see the game.
 It’s not only an issue of getting out of the city as it backs up on the other side of the bay on 580 and 24.
 Keep traffic in mind as most college basketball games are held on weeknights.

 For many Bay Area residents avoiding traffic can be solved by taking a BART train.
 Unfortunately the nearest station is 5 miles away, so it is not walkable.
 Riding a bicycle is an option from the train station and would be a nice ride through the rolling hills, but isn’t advisable as there aren’t many street lights from the station into town.

 It’s not much easier when you get inside the venue.
-The bleacher seating in the general admission area left literally no room for people to pass in front of seated spectators.
-Even standing up to let fans by was tricky as there really was only room for one person to stand at a time.
-Other seating looked to be more accessible.
+The bleacher seating in the general admission area leaves literally no room for people to pass in front of seated spectators.
+Even standing up to let fans by is tricky as there really is only room for one person to stand at a time.
+Other seating looks to be more accessible.

 The elevated area behind one backboard for some season ticket holders is cool, albeit strange, aesthetic.
 This area has risers filled with comfy folding chairs and plenty of legroom.